pelletier/go-toml/README.md

 V1 always uses double quotes (`"`) around strings and keys that cannot be represented bare (unquoted).
 V2 uses single quotes instead by default (`'`), unless a character cannot be represented, then falls back to double quotes.
+As a result of this change, `Encoder.QuoteMapKeys` has been removed, as it is not useful anymore.

 There is no way to make v2 encoder behave like v1.